Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Introduction

 Ultimately, simulations capable of making predictions with precision will need to have controllable uncertainties.
 This will have contributions from both the hardware and the theoretical formulation of the simulation.
-The effects of a finite lattice spacing can be estimated using the same Symanzik action approach used in traditional lattice QCD~\cite{Illa:2025njz}.
+The effects of a finite lattice spacing can be estimated by matching to a continuum effective Symanzik action as is done in traditional lattice QCD~\cite{Symanzik:1983dc,Symanzik:1983gh,Sheikholeslami:1985ij,Illa:2025dou,Illa:2025njz} .
 This formalism can also be used to understand the error coming from discrete (possibly Trotterized) time steps~\cite{Carena:2021ltu,Kane:2025ybw}.
 Recent work has developed the formalism necessary for estimating finite volume errors in a generic correlation function computed on a quantum computer~\cite{Burbano:2025pef}.
 The truncation of the gauge fields will also contribute to the theoretical uncertainty.
 Several works have shown a fast convergence of energy eigenstates with field truncation for a number of different theories~\cite{Banuls:2017ena,Zache:2021ggw,Halimeh:2021ufh,Bruckmann:2018usp,Klco:2018zqz,Araz:2022tbd,Alexandru:2022son,Ciavarella:2022qdx,Ciavarella:2021nmj,Zache:2023dko,Yao:2023gnm}.
+Additionally, one can further reduce truncation errors through adding perturbative corrections or by using similarity renormalization group methods~\cite{Ciavarella:2023mfc}.
 For scalar field theories, the exponential convergence is a reflection of the Nyquist-Shannon sampling theorem~\cite{Klco:2018zqz}, however a similar mechanism for non-Abelian gauge theories has not yet been identified.
 Previous work has shown that truncation errors in dynamics converge exponentially fast, provided one uses a truncation that grows linearly with time~\cite{Tong:2021rfv}.
 However, it is essential to have tight estimates of the truncation error, as overestimating errors will unnecessarily delay quantum simulations of scientific importance.
 In this work, the presence of Hilbert space fragmentation in the Kogut--Susskind Hamiltonian is used to obtain estimates of the truncation error for truncations in the electric basis.
 These error estimates do not require the truncation to grow with time to maintain accuracy and go to zero as a factorial in the size of the truncated link Hilbert space.
 Numerical simulations are performed for the Schwinger model and a pure U($1$) lattice gauge theory on a plaquette ladder.
 These simulations show that the error estimates in this work correctly capture the dynamics of lattice gauge theories.